-Potential Corporate Tax Impact: Effective – Enactment Date (To Be Determined)
+Potential Corporate Tax Impact: Effective – Enactment Date (January 1, 2022)

 - Constructive Sale Rules Apply to Digital Assets (§138150): The Constructive Sale Rule under IRC §1259 provides that when there is a constructive sale of an appreciated financial position the taxpayer shall recognize gain as if such position were transferred at fair market value on the date of the constructive sale.
 A constructive sale occurs when a taxpayer holds an appreciated financial position and enters into certain designated transactions that substantially reduce taxpayer’s downside risk (such as a short sale).
 This tax proposal expands the definition of an “appreciated financial position” to include digital assets such as cryptocurrency.

 NOTE: This article does not list all of the legislation being proposed in the Build Back Better Act.
 It is merely a list of the provisions we believe to be most relevant to a majority of our clients.
 Please contact your business or corporate attorney to discuss the potential legislation and how it may or may not affect your planning needs.
 Although it is impossible to know which provisions will pass, possible tax-planning strategies may still be available to those who would like to act in advance of the impending change.